West Sacramento Products Liability Lawyer

 - Takata airbags were the subject of a manufacturer recall.

-- Zantac had certain formulations recalled by the FDA.
+- Zantac had specific formulations recalled by the FDA.

-- Metformin has been subject to multiple manufacturer recalls.
+- Metformin has been subject to multiple recalls.

-Many types of injuries can result from the use of a hazardous consumer product.
-In some cases, especially those involving a medication, the damage or injury is not immediately obvious and may develop over time after prolonged use of the product.
+Many types of injuries can result from using a hazardous consumer product.
+In some cases, especially those involving a medication, the damage or injury is not immediately apparent and may develop over time after prolonged use of the product.

 Some common injuries that give rise to products liability cases are: